Iranians vote to reelect president, rejecting hardline alternative

 TEHRAN — Iran's President Hassan Rouhani won reelection in a landslide Saturday, decisively defeating his hardline opponent Ebrahim Raisi.

 State television congratulated the moderate cleric, who led with 58.6 percent of the vote.
-That compared with 39.8 percent for his main challenger Ebrahim Raisi, a conservative judge who was widely backed by religious conservatives and supports a strict enforcement of Shariah law.
+That compared with 39.8 percent for his main challenger, Raisi, a conservative judge who was widely backed by religious conservatives and supports a strict enforcement of Shariah law.

+Rouhani said the election result shows that Iran wants to push ahead with reforms and continue interaction with the international community, Reuters reported.

+In his speech delivered shortly after winning reelection, the moderate leader praised former President Mohammad Khatami — defying regulation that bans mention of the reformist leader or printing his pictures, according to the news agency.

 Rouhani has slowly expanded social freedoms since taking office in 2013, and actively courted the support of young, urban and female voters.